 The fastest growing media outlet for advertising is the Internet.
 Compared to spending in other media, the rate of spending for Internet advertising is experiencing tremendous growth and in the U.S. trails only newspaper and television advertising in terms of total spending.
 Internet advertising’s influence continues to expand and each year more major marketers shift a larger portion of their promotional budget to this medium.
 Two key reasons for this shift rest with the Internet’s ability to: 1) narrowly target an advertising message and, 2) track user response to the advertiser’s message.

-The Internet offers many advertising options with messages delivered through websites or by email.
+The Internet offers many advertising options with messages delivered through websites, social media or by email.

 - Website Advertising- Advertising tied to a user’s visit to a website accounts for the largest spending on Internet advertising.
 For marketers, website advertising offers many options in terms of: